4cm4k1/prime/README.md

 Store that information in an object.

 Then, with that information captured, construct a list of the most current employee information.
-Meaning that there should be a full list of employees represented on the screen.
+This means that there should be a full list of employees represented on the screen.

 In addition to the employee information add a 'remove' button next to each employee's information.
 Clicking the 'remove' button will remove that specific employee from the DOM.

-In the review score section, implment some sort of color indicator based on their review.
+In the review score section, implement some sort of color indicator based on their review.
 The employee reviews should only be able to be 1 - 5.
 5 would indicate a good score, 1 would be poor.
 The way you display this is up to you.

 Some potential methods of implementing the color indicator are: